SAP-archive/teched2020-DAT263/exercises/ex1/README.md

 Again you should see one record if still the filtering is place but this time all columns with values.

 **Attention!** If you have duplicate rows you might consider that the input has already duplicate rows.
-Because the pipeline was just appending to the target file you get multiple records.
-You always have to delete any existing files first.
+Because the pipeline of Exercise0 was just appending to the target file you get multiple records when run multiple times.
+You always have to delete any existing target file first.

 ## Summary

-You've now ...
+You've now actually created a rather complex data transformation from 2 different data sources, with joins, aggregation and filtering and storing it to a different type of storage.

 Continue to - [Exercise 2 - Exercise 2 Description](../ex2/README.md)